heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 readNext: "/fix-me/"
 path: "/starting-projects/"
 ---
-Becoming a better developer means trying out new things.
-I've been trying to lower my personal barriers to starting new projects by keeping track of the steps involved in *getting started*.
-Becoming prolific means becoming a master at getting started, but starting new things comes with a negative bias -- the starting boilerplate for new projects is painful.
-There's a lot to learn (and it always seems to change).
-I learn better when I take notes, so, here are my notes.
+Becoming a better developer means trying out new things, but starting new things is painful.
+There's a lot of boilerplate configuration to learn (and it always seems to change).
+I've been trying to lower my personal barriers to starting new projects by practicing *getting started*.
+A prolific developer has a mastered this important step.

 I recently [started a new blog](/new-blog/) because I wanted be able to practice the art of publishing often.
 I've already configured my blog to [deploy every time I push to Github](/deploying-travis/).
 Now I can easily write something down and publish it!
-In a very real sense, programming is the art of finding the best way to solve a problem and *writing it down*.

 This *always be publishing* mentality is vital for the node community, because node developers prefer [many small packages](https://www.wired.com/2015/04/npm-funding/).
 Although, sometimes this can [cause hassles](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/).
+In a very real sense, programming is the art of finding the best way to solve a problem and *writing it down*.

-The hassle of setting up and maintaining the boilerplate configuration code is why [many](https://github.com/facebookincubator/create-react-app/tree/master/packages) [maintainers](https://github.com/mozilla-neutrino/neutrino-dev/tree/master/packages) have decided to create [monorepos](https://staltz.com/setting-up-a-javascript-monorepo.html), where many packages live side-by-side and share boilerplate code for testing and building and documentation.
+The hassle of setting up and maintaining boilerplate configuration code is why [many](https://github.com/facebookincubator/create-react-app/tree/master/packages) [maintainers](https://github.com/mozilla-neutrino/neutrino-dev/tree/master/packages) have decided to create [monorepos](https://staltz.com/setting-up-a-javascript-monorepo.html), where many packages live side-by-side and share boilerplate code for testing and building and documentation.

+Here I'm going to outline getting started on a new web package.

 ## Thinking small